pklepa/battleship/README.md

 Also, Husky calls Pretty-quickin order to automatically run Prettier against files that were modified before each commit.

+Finally, this is a Test Driven Development and uses Jest as a testing tool.

 ### Step-by-step

 1. Bootstrap create-react-app